EricTheHoff/responsive_layout/README.md

 This repo is going to be used for practicing different methods of implementing a responsive, mobile layout for a React app.

 Base responsiveness has been implemented via TailwindCSS

+Integrated the app with a recipe API from API Ninja.